Date: 27 December 2014.

 vent fans, please educate me.

-I'd like to learn about them.
+I would like to learn about them.

 Does your boat have a windlass?